What’s in this article

 The primary benefit of having a dormant status is that a company can exempt itself from most annual obligations that other active companies have to make.
 This therefore allows the company to be run at the lowest possible maintenance cost.

-How Companies Cease to be Dormant
+How Companies Cease to Be Dormant

 To end dormancy, a dormant company has to draft and pass a special resolution.
 This new resolution states that the company is about to become active.
 After the directors of the company have received this resolution, they submit it to the Registrar.
 Once the Registrar has accepted the information contained within the resolution, the company will no longer be dormant.